 They are used in various types of industries in which amorphous product flows are required to move.
 But they are rarely found handling standard products; they usually move metallic products in process; for example, taking parts to oven-painting or finishing areas; however, they can handle any type of product with the only restriction of designing their appropriate pendant attachment.

-Overhead conveyors are widely employed in the automotive, car parts, and home appliances industry.
-Although thanks to their versatility, are operated in all types of industries.
+Overhead Conveyor are widely used in fashion, auto parts, automotive and appliances industries, but given their versatility, they are operating in all kinds of companies.

-The adequate support of our specialists is necessary to suggest and develop tailor- made solutions employing overhead conveyors, ask your G.I.E.icom* advisor about the best solution for your needs.
+Adequate support from our experts is necessary to suggest and develop custom solutions using overhead conveyor.
+Ask your G.I.Eicom* consultant about the best solution for your needs.